govind527/Credit-Card-Lead-Prediction/README.md

 - This service is used by many customers for they requirments like online shopping,buying goods,paying bills etc,.
 - Credit Card service give bankers a gud revenue in form of bill payments.
 And late due fee payment.
 - But some customers want to use this service based on there requirements and some not.
-- So banks want to check the customers whether they accept their offer or not and approach them with that feedback.
+- So Banks want to check the customers whether they accept their offer or not and approach them with that feedback.
 - They require a model which can predict that customer is interested in their product or not.